Kondo Echo Dynamics of Terahertz-Pumped Heavy Fermions

 Note that this pulse shape corresponds to a Lorentzian-like line shape in frequency space.
 The change from an injected Gaussian to an emitted $1/\cosh^2$ pulse shape is a clear fingerprint of nonlinear dynamics.
 The inset of \cref{fig:Photon_emission_temp} shows the $T$ dependence of the maximum delayed-pulse intensity in comparison to the experimental findings for the HF compound CeCu$_{6}$~\cite{Wetli_2018}, scaled to the respective Kondo temperatures from theory and experiment.
 The logarithmic increase from high $T$ and settling at a constant value for $T\to 0$ is expected from the quasiparticle spectral weight in the heavy band and is in quantitative agreement with experiment down to about $5\,T^*_{\rm K}$.
-The experimental deviation from the logarithmic increase for lower $T$ is attributed to the proximity to the quantum phase transition in the doped compound CeCu$_{6-x}$Au$_x$ at $x=0.1$~\cite{Wetli_2018}.
-The detailed agreement of our microscopic calculations with the experiments strongly supports Kondo physics as the origin of the experimental findings.
+At lower $T$, the experimental behavior deviates from this logarithmic increase.
+This is attributed to the proximity to the quantum phase transition in the doped compound CeCu$_{6-x}$Au$_x$ at $x=0.1$~\cite{Wetli_2018}, which is not included in our theory.
+The detailed agreement of our calculations in the range of applicability with the experiments strongly supports Kondo physics as the origin of the experimental findings.